Skip to content

 The Bentway Skate Trail is a fantastic use of an otherwise empty urban space near Fort York, with a 220-metre figure-8 style loop with straightaways that are long enough to get some speed going when it’s not too busy.

-The posted hours are when the Bentway services are in full swing: music, rentals, hot chocolate for sale, etc. But there’s nothing preventing you from skating this rink outside their operating times as it’s fully outdoors without barriers.
+Waiting on details but during their official hours, Bentway usually has music, rentals, hot chocolate for sale, etc. But there’s nothing preventing you from skating this rink outside their operating times as it’s fully outdoors without barriers.
 This may be controversial but for a night skate I prefer the Bentway to City Hall, because once the kids go home for dinner you can almost have the place to yourself.
 They have a shorter operating season than the city rinks though so get in there while you can!

 Skating at College Park in Toronto